 It uses conventional rear doors, not the fancy and overhead “falcon wing” doors that gave Tesla production and quality control headaches with the Model X crossover.

-All Model Y trims will come with a 15-inch touchscreen control and information centers, panoramic glass roofs, seating for five (there will be a 7-seat option for an extra $3,000), 66 cubic feet of cargo space with the rear seats folded flat, and the ability to use the Tesla Supercharger network, including the new V3 chargers.
+All Model Y trims will come with a 15-inch touchscreen control and information centers (the operation of which will be explained in the owners manual), panoramic glass roofs, seating for five (there will be a 7-seat option for an extra $3,000), 66 cubic feet of cargo space with the rear seats folded flat, and the ability to use the Tesla Supercharger network, including the new V3 chargers.

 As with other Teslas, the Model Y will have all the hardware necessary to go fully autonomous when that becomes legal.
 But actuating the stuff will be a $3,000 to $5,000 upcharge – depending on what levels of self-driving capability are desired.

 Tesla said it will build the Model Y at its gigafactory outside of Reno, Nevada – a site that is producing batteries for the company but isn’t yet outfitted for vehicle production.

 And with the Model Y, if your garage is large enough, you soon will be able to park all for mainstream Teslas (we’re not counting the promised Roadster, Tesla pickup or Tesla Semi), side-by-side so the nameplates spell out S3XY.

 It was supposed to be “SEXY,” but that nasty ol’ Ford Motors Co. has “Model E” all wrapped up in trademark red tape.
 (What do you think it will name its upcoming electric crossover?)